 We invite your participation in the activities of our department, whether as attendees of department-sponsored events, creators of the events themselves (presentations by alumni and other friends of World Languages and Literatures), visitors to campus, or financial donors.

-Donate online using a credit card to fund some of the projects and activities of the Department of World Languages and Literatures.
+Donate online using a credit card to fund some of the projects and activities:

 To designate to a particular language area or project, use the Other Restricted Purpose form and type "World Languages and Literatures" and the particular area.

 Student Scholarships for language majors and minors.
 Specifically, we are working to fund seven $3,000 grants, one for each of our language areas, and five $2,000 scholarships for participants in our Summer Translation Program.